-- The contract rate for college education partners is $42 per credit hour.
-See if you are eligible for the contract rate.
+- The contract rate for college education partners is available.
+Contact Rio Salado College Advisement [480-517-8540], for a list of contract partners and rates or See if you are eligible for the contract rate.

-- Fees are non-refundable after the exams have been administered.
-All fees are subject to change without prior notice.
+- Fees are non-refundable and are subject to change without prior notice.

-- Complete an Exam Application Form and present it along with your proof of certification/graduation (copy of Academy Certificate, POST Certification or Graduation Diploma) and payment at the Tempe Testing Center.
+- Law Enforcement personnel must present proof of certification/graduation (copy of Academy Certificate, POST Certification or Graduation Diploma) prior to exam administration.

 - Law Enforcement personnel may attempt to earn up to 39 credits through the Credit by Examination process and apply them toward the requirements for the Law Enforcement Technology Degree program..